AromaKitsune/Windows-XAML-Styles/README.md

 4. Clear everything in the "Mod settings" text box.
 5. Copy the JSON code from this GitHub repo.
 6. Paste the JSON code into the "Mod settings" text box.
-7. Click "Save", and the changes take effect instantly.
+7. Click "Save settings", and the changes take effect instantly.

 ## Further configuration